rubiyet/exabyting_assignment_console/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to create your app.
-3. Run the following command to create a new Next.js app: npx create-next-app exabyting_assignment_console Replace `my-app` with the name of your app.
+3. Run the following command to create a new Next.js app: npx create-next-app exabyting_assignment_console
 4. Once the command completes, navigate into the app's directory: cd exabyting_assignment_console

 ## How to Run the Application Locally